Looking to get feedback on which of your ideas might be most valuable and how best to deliver them?

 - Use additional Portals to target customer segments (like SMB vs. enterprise), showing them feature ideas that most relate to their needs.

-- Create Portals for each of several products you manage out of a single productboard project.
+- Create Portals for each of several products you manage out of a single productboard workspace.

 As usual, all ideas, requests, and feedback submitted to any Portal are routed back to your Insights board.
 And since the name of each note contains the name of the Portal it was sourced from, search can be used to zero in on notes arriving from a given Portal.